hamlet-io/architectural-decision-log/adr/0002-layer-deployments.md

 * Good, because it aligns with the current approach and would require less work to implement
 * Bad, because it wouldn't gain the benefits of state sharing and would require global naming functions to support
 * Bad, because it could create conflicting resources as part of a shared single deployment

+### Extend occurrence support to work at any layer

+In this option we would update the existing occurrence structure to support working at any layer.
+The occurrence structure has proven to be useful and has reached a pretty stable point.
+The occurrence building process would be extended to support dynamic loading based on the layer a given occurrence belongs to.
+This would allow each layer to define how naming, settings etc are determined and standardised configuration would be included where appropriate ( mostly component configuration ).
+Components definitions would then become global definitions which are available on layers they have support for.
+This approach would make use of all of the functionality included as part of occurrences including, deployment profiles, linking, instances, versions, schema generation and documentation.

+* Good, because it reuses a lot of what we already have
+* Good, because it unlocks the occurrence work we have done for use across the whole hamlet tenancy
+* Good, because it standardises all resource deployments into a single conceptual model ( components and occurrences )
+* Bad, because it will require significant redevelopment of our occurrence process
+* Bad, because it could potentially create some complexity or "lowest common denominator" issues that impact the implementation of the occurrence